navajogit/autoventoy/README.md

   4. After all partitions are gone, right-click the unallocated space and choose **New Simple Volume**.
   5. Format it as FAT32 or exFAT.

+- **If the stick shows as read-only / you can’t delete partitions**
+  Sometimes after Ventoy Windows marks the stick as write-protected.
+You can clear this with `diskpart`:
+  1. Run `cmd` as Administrator.
+  2. Type `diskpart` and press Enter.
+  3. `list disk` → find your USB number.
+  4. `select disk X` (replace `X` with your USB disk number).
+  5. `attributes disk clear readonly`
+  6. Now try deleting partitions in Disk Management again.

 - **Using a third-party tool (e.g. Rufus, MiniTool, AOMEI)**
   Tools like Rufus or MiniTool Partition Wizard can also wipe the USB and create a new partition table.
 Choose **MBR + FAT32** for maximum compatibility.

+---

+### Summary

+- **Quick format is not enough.** You need to wipe or recreate the partition table.
+- **Linux fix is easiest:** GParted → *Device → Create Partition Table (msdos)* → new FAT32 partition.
+- **Windows fix may need extra steps:** use Disk Management, and if the drive is read-only use `diskpart` to clear the attribute.
+- In rare cases, a stick can really fail (hardware lock in read-only mode).
+Then only manufacturer tools or warranty replacement can help.

 ---
 ### Removing the Ventoy Secure Boot key (explained simply)